SitecorePowerShell/Console/Documentation/Markdown/Export-Item.md

-# Export-Item
+﻿# Export-Item

-Serializes sitecore item to server disk drive.
-This command used to be named Serialize-Item - a matching alias added for compatibility with older scripts.
+Exports (serializes) the Sitecore item to the filesystem.

 ## Syntax